Non-Celiac Gluten Sensitivity

 1 but it is a very important condition that needs much more research and clinical attention.

 Non-celiac gluten sensitivity (NCGS) is a recently described condition with symptoms similar to those in celiac disease.
-Unlike celiac disease, there is no genetic susceptibility to NCGS, there are no auto-antibodies to damage the lining of the small intestine and there is no association with other autoimmune diseases.
+Unlike celiac disease, there is no known genetic susceptibility to NCGS, there are no auto-antibodies to damage the lining of the small intestine and there is no association with other autoimmune diseases.

 2,3 We don't know yet if NCGS is a type of functional disorder or whether some people with NCGS actually have a very mild immune reaction to gluten.